RWS/studio-api-docs/apiconcepts/verification/how_to_create_a_global_verifier.md

 Introduction
 =====

-This guide will walk you through creating a C# project in Visual Studio 2019 to implement a simple global verification plug-in.
+This guide will walk you through creating a C# project in <var:VisualStudioEdition> to implement a simple global verification plug-in.

 Global verifiers are not specific to a particular file format.
 Instead, they can apply to any document type that is localized in <Var:ProductName>.